Household appliance fire claims

 Read our blogs

-Have a safe and happy Halloween
+How to have a safe and happy Halloween

 While the children are focused on the playful horrors of Halloween, the terrifying reality is that children's fancy dress costumes may neither be fit for purpose nor safe for wear.